Guang Chengzi: Guangchengzi's student

 He had sacrificed many years of solitude and had emerged as an immortal.
 Originally, this superior man had been within the Peach Stream Cave of Mount Nine Elves.
 After he, along with his fellow immortal by the name of Chijingzi had been passing by King Zhou's capital, Zhaoge, two very large beams of red light from heaven had impeded Guang Chengzi's path.
 After Guangchengzi personally saw beneath him the unfortunate events taking place - the near execution of both the crown princes Yin Jiao and Yin Hong - Guang Chengzi would say that it would be best to create a very large tornado over the capital and use the confusion to steal both of the princes – as to ensure the creation of the new dynasty.
 Guangchengzi took Yin Jiao as his student, and Chijingzi took Yin Hong as student.

-After several decades of studying, Yin Hong was strong enough to do some contributions to the world, thus Guang Chengzi gave him the Fantian Yin along with some other weapons and asked Yin Jiao to help Jiang Ziya and King Wu of Zhou.
-However, on Yin Jiao's way to the camp of King Wu's army, he met a bad person called Shen Gongbao, who persuaded Yin Jiao to help his father King Zhou to fight against King Wu, and protect the country of Shang.
-As a youth who had little social experience, Yin Jiao accepted Shen Gong Bao's suggestion and fought against King Wu's army, contrary to his teacher Guang Chengzi.
+After several decades of studying, Yin Jiao was strong enough to do some contributions to the world, thus Guang Chengzi gave him the Fantian Yin along with some other weapons and asked Yin Jiao to help Jiang Ziya and King Wu of Zhou.
+However, on Yin Jiao's way to the camp of King Wu's army, he met the cunning Shen Gongbao, who persuaded Yin Jiao to help his father King Zhou to fight against King Wu, and protect the country of Shang.
+As a youth who had little social experience, Yin Jiao accepted Shen Gongbao's suggestion and fought against King Wu's army, contrary to his teacher Guang Chengzi.
 Eventually, he killed Yin Jiao.